Shelly Pennefather

 Mary Michelle Pennefather (born c.
 1966), now known as Sister Rose Marie of the Queen of Angels, is a former professional basketball player.
 Winner of the Wade Trophy in 1987, she went on to play premier league basketball in Japan before retiring to a monastic life.

+Personal life

+Shelly Pennefather is the daughter of Mike and Mary Jane Pennefather.
+Mike Pennefather was an Air Force Colonel so the family moved to many locations, like Germany, Hawaii, and New York.
+Shelly was one of six children.

 High school

 Pennefather spent three years at Bishop Machebeuf Catholic High School in Denver, Colorado and one at Notre Dame High School in Utica, New York.
 She led Machebeuf to three consecutive state championships and a 70–0 record.
 She led Notre Dame to a 26–0 record, also winning the state championship making for a no loss record for her entire high school career.

 Pennefather was named to the Parade All-American High School Basketball Team.
 She was a U.S. Olympic Festival selection in 1981 and 1983.
 She turned out for the USA Women's R. William Jones Cup Team in 1982 where she earned a silver medal.